lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TS_ANCHOR_INDEX(AnchorType, Integer)**
 Output: AnchorType
-Creates, for use by an array time series, an anchor of the specified type (first parameter) for a the specified index (second parameter) of the series.
+Creates, for use by an array time series, an anchor of the specified type (first parameter) for a specified index (second parameter) of the series.

 **<sup>3</sup> The input type can be any of String, Double, Array[String], Array[Double]**